 Texas Senate OKs Gay Marriage Recusal Bill

-AUSTIN, Texas (CN) — The Texas Senate Wednesday approved a bill allowing county clerks to delegate to other officials the duty of issuing same-sex marriage licenses if the clerks have religious objections to it.
+AUSTIN, Texas (CN) — The Texas Senate approved a bill Wednesday that allows county clerks to delegate to other officials the duty of issuing same-sex marriage licenses if the clerks have religious objections to it.

 Senate Bill 522, by state Sen. Brian Birdwell, R-Granbury, cleared the Senate by 21-10 vote.
 Birdwell said in a statement that his bill creates a “statutory balance between the religious liberties of marriage-certifying officials and the rights of all couples to marry, ensuring individuals seeking marriage licenses are neither denied nor delayed service.”